What is a succulent?

 They do not form associations with animals—other than perhaps shelter—and have retained their ancestral leaves, but the more desert-dwelling species are more often deciduous, with either reduced or somewhat waxy leaves.
 The leaves appear in the wet season or the springtime, and dropped during the dry season, and the euphorb takes on the appearance of a cactus.
 Remember, true cacti do not have leaves except for Pereskia.
 Euphorbs appear to have spines, but they are not true spines, rather, they are modified leaf stipules which are modified projections of petioles (leaf stalks).
 They do not have areolas, or obvious places where new growth will come from.

 The Asparagaceae & Asphodelaceae Families (Asparagales)

 Asparagoids have been, and continue to be, difficult to classify.
-In fact, most monocot plants have been difficult to classify as the characteristics to classify them have been vague and the morphology variable.
 Originally, most Asparagoids belonged to the lily family Liliaceae, as described by the French Botanist Jussieu, and loosely defined as plants with a perianth (petals & sepals) of six equal colored parts, six stamens, a superior ovary, single style, and trilocular capsule.
 Botanically, this is a vague description, and so Liliaceae became known as a group where basically all plants with six petals were placed.